Go straight to the resource links below

 In the picture above I have tried to show the nature of tooth picks.
 They are about spikiness.
 The picture brings this out with emphasis.
-It is a simple pattern shot, the immediate impression is the spikes.
+It is a simple pattern shot.
+Yet, the immediate impression is spikes.
 When you get into the image the eye sees the nature of the subject.
 However, the eye gains more of an impression of it in an abstract way.
 Form, shape and pattern are part of the first impressions.
 Later, realisation brings out the subject through its essence and detail.

-Abstract resources the links
+The links: Abstract resources

 Comments, additions, amendments or ideas about this article?
 Contact Us